All Episodes

 A society that asks less of oligarchs than ordinary citizens will rot from within.

-And advanced economies like my own unions have been undermined.
+In advanced economies like my own, unions have been undermined, and many manufacturing jobs have disappeared.

 Surely we can rally our nations to solidarity while recognizing equal treatment for all communities, whether it's a religious minority in Myanmar or an ethnic minority in Burundi or a racial minority right here in the United States.

-Everything you don't want to hear from a president, That's why nobody on the world stage respected him.
+That's why nobody on the world stage respected him.

-Here is the comparison, the contrast, and this was the president, I think one of his finest moments now since being president at the UN earlier today, President Trump.
+And this was the president, I think, one of his finest moments now since being president at the UN earlier today, President Trump.

-As president of the United States, I will always put America first.
+As President of the United States, I will always put America first.

 Just like you, as the leaders of your countries, will always and should always put your countries first.